De Quervain’s Tenosynovitis

 - Gently massaging your wrist

 If your symptoms continue, you may require hand surgery.
-This is known as de Quervain’s tenosynovitis release or decompression and opens the tendon sheath in your wrist to make room for the irritated tendons.
+This is known as de Quervain’s tenosynovitis release or decompression.
+The procedure opens the tendon sheath in your wrist to make room for the irritated tendons.
 This can generally be done under a local anesthetic.